-As per the government’s announcement on Tuesday, 24th March there is now to be no more than 10 attendees at a funeral (inclusive of funeral staff/ celebrant).
+Currently there is to be no more than 10 attendees at a funeral service (not inclusive of funeral staff/ celebrant and subject to venue size).
 Therefore we have had to adjust how we conduct funeral services.
 We are now arranging funerals with this in mind and discussing with families the different options available.

 We ask that our community is mindful of the exposure and spread of COVID-19.
 We understand that this is especially difficult at a time of grief where a handshake, hug or kiss is a natural way we comfort and care for one another, but we do know that this virus spreads through close contact with an infected person and remind everyone to be vigilant and aware of this.

-We offer live video streaming from our Eaglehawk Chapel which may become a helpful tool for families during this time, particularly assisting those most at risk- the elderly and those with pre-existing medical conditions.
+We offer live video streaming which may become a helpful tool for families during this time, particularly assisting those most at risk- the elderly and those with pre-existing medical conditions.
 We appreciate that it is hard for loved ones and friends to not physically be at the service, but this allows for everyone to still be involved.